unitaryfoundation/unitary.design/src/pages/best-practices.md

 You want high-quality contributors, right?
 You probably also want to help them get up and running while minimizing the time going back and forth, answering basic questions about your project.

-The tips in this guide are good practice in general, but in particular in UnitaryHack, where people are competing to close issues with *cash bounties*, the stakes for creating a well-scoped issue are heightened.
+The tips in this guide are good practice in general, but in particular in UnitaryDESIGN, where people are competing to close issues with *cash bounties*, the stakes for creating a well-scoped issue are heightened.
 If you believe me, read on!

 ## Best practices guide